educlopez/Polaris/README.md

-# Eduardo Calvo - Personal Portfolio
+# Polaris - Personal Portfolio

 A modern, responsive personal portfolio website built with [Astro](https://astro.build), showcasing UI design and frontend development work.
 This portfolio features a clean, minimalist design with smooth animations and a focus on showcasing projects and professional experience.